OfItselfSo/YakIO/YakIO_for_microbitV1/07_Random/aaReadMe.txt

      a drive in Windows Explorer.
 Then drag and drop the Main.hex file onto the microbit.
-It should automatically load and run and, after a bit of manipulation of the LED on the 5 x 5 array you should see the software settle down and the center LED should blink at a rate of once per second.
+It should automatically load and run and, after a bit of manipulation of the LED on the 5 x 5 array you should see the software settle down and the LEDs should light up indicating the range of the latest random number scaled down to a range of 0-24.
+This image will change very 2 seconds.

  11) If you look at the size of the Main.hex file you will see that it is very small.
 Actually, the size is half of what you see since the Intel